dl1ksv/gr-fcdproplus/README.md

-gr-fcdproplus is an linux and OSX addon for gnuradio to implement a funcube dongle pro+ source.
+gr-fcdproplus is an linux and OSX addon for gnuradio to implement a funcube dongle and a funcube dongle pro+ source.
 On linux it autodetects the correct soundcard from /proc/asound/cards.
 This idea was taken from the osmosdr drivers.